Hayreddin Pasha: His reforming Vizierate in Tunis

 Later Hayreddin led the Tunisian government as its chief minister (1873–1877).
 His last years were spent in Ottoman service, where he was briefly the sultan's grand vizier (1878–1879).

 While prime minister under Sadok Bey, Hayreddin establish the Habus Council in 1874 to improve the utility of the extensive lands given to religious trusts.
 Legal changes were made to existing qanun law so that it might better encourage trade and commerce; the result was later called "le code Khaïreddine" which affected contracts and obligations.
 Administrative reforms of government institutions were made at Justice and Finance.
 In foreign affairs, he fostered closer ties with the Ottoman Empire, under the mistaken opinion that it would forestall European interference.
-Hayreddin also advanced the modernized curriculum at the Zitouna Mosque.
+Hayreddin also advanced the modernized curriculum at the Ez-Zitouna University.
 Later he worked to establish Collège Sadiki, a lycee devoted to teaching modern subjects to the next generation of Tunisia's leaders.

 A recent evaluation of Hayreddin's Vizierate, in light of the progress in Tunisia during the more than a century since, makes several observations.
 The first regards his coordination with the Tunisian ulama in order to make the government reforms; the second his familiarity with European political institutions:

 "Reform in politics necessitates renewal in religious matters, including rational interpretation of the divine scripture and cognizance by the learned scholars of Islam of worldly matters and events in order for them to be able to render contextual understanding of the sacred texts.
 Khayr al-Din makes this bold move in the pursuit of reform that emulates Europe.
 The subsequent synergy between luminaries within, on the one hand, the state machinery and, on the other, the Zaytuna mosque university drew a reformist itinerary that still indelibly inspires the engineering of renewal agendas in modern day Tunisia."

 "The second idiosyncrasy is the attempt to harmonize the mundane and the sacred, the 'Eastern' religious knowledge with 'Western' political genius.
 The political thought of the Beylic of Tunisia's Grand Vizier, Khayr al-Din al Tunsi, is paradigmatic of this harmonization.